-Teachers are there to help the students within the school's syllabus.
-They do not translate letters or other texts nor do they fill out application forms, etc. Texts which need to be translated can be presented in the reception.
-The teacher's task is to teach according to the Dutch syllabus.
+Teachers are there to help the Course participants within the school's syllabus.
+They do not translate letters or other texts nor do they fill out application forms, etc. The teacher's task is to teach according to the Dutch syllabus.

-* Violation of regulations #1- #4 will be followed by an official warning; repetitive behaviour will ultimately lead to expulsion from the school with no right to any refund of the value of the remaining classes of the participant's course.
+* Violation of regulations #1.2- #1.4 will be followed by an official warning; repetitive behavior will ultimately lead to expulsion from the school with no right to any refund of the value of the remaining classes of the participant's course.

 Mobile phones need to be switched off or changed to a vibration mode.
 If a student is expecting an important call, he/she should turn down the volume to level 1, sit down near the door and when receiving the call, leave for the reception.

 Questions connected to the lesson can be asked only during the lesson.
 The teacher has the right and duty to rest during any breaks and before/after the lesson.

-Any questions regarding our courses or school should be asked in the reception, not to the teachers.
+Any questions regarding our courses or school should be asked at our administration, not to the teachers.

-(Does not apply for One-Year Program, Christmas and Easter courses) Changing from one course group to another during a given course due to extraordinary and unexpected circumstances (e.g. illness of a close family member) can be arranged after approval of the administration, but will be charged with a fee.
-The course participant will continue lessons in the new group there where he/she ended lessons in the old group.
-Changing the course group can be arranged ONLY after notifying the reception with a valid ground and presenting the cause (i.e. doctors note regarding illness).
+(Does not apply for One-Year Program) Changing from one course group to another during a given course due to extraordinary and unexpected circumstances (e.g. illness of a close family member) can be arranged after approval of the administration, but will be charged with a fee.
+The course participant will continue lessons in another equivalent group from the point where he/she ended lessons in the old group.
+Changing the course group can be arranged ONLY after notifying the reception with a valid ground in written form and presenting the cause (i.e. doctor's note regarding illness).
 The school does not accept course change requests by phone.
 The fees for changing are 20% of the full course fee for all our courses.

 If the student is no longer able to participate in the course due to illness, he/she needs to present the right medical documentation to the reception in order to change to another group.
 The change is effective form the day the documentation is received.
 A 20% changing fee is charged.
 In rare occasions where the participant is not able to change to another group, he/she can be allowed to have the remaining hours of the course refunded.
 The amount of the refund will count from the day the school has received the documentation (NOT from the date that is stated on the document).
 A service fee of € 25,- will be added by the school.